-GHD and EMPHNET: Working together for better health
+GHD|EMPHNET: Working Together for Better Health

-Global Health Development (GHD) is a regional initiative created to support countries in the Eastern Mediterranean Region (EMR) and to strengthen their health systems to respond to public health challenges and threats.
-GHD was initiated to advance the work of the Eastern Mediterranean Public Health Network (EMPHNET) by building coordinating mechanisms with Ministries of Health, International Organizations and other institutions to improve population health outcomes.
-As an implementing arm to EMPHNET, GHD aligns its strategies with national policies and directions.
-Serving as a collaborative platform, GHD/EMPHNET is dedicated to serve the region by supporting national efforts to promote public health policies, strategic planning, sustainable financing, resource mobilization, public health programs, and other related services.
+The Eastern Mediterranean Public Health Network (EMPHNET) is a regional network that focuses on strengthening public health systems in the Eastern Mediterranean Region (EMR) and beyond.
+EMPHNET works in partnership with ministries of health, non-government organizations, international agencies, private sector, and relevant institutions from the region and the globe to promote public health and applied epidemiology.
+To advance the work of EMPHNET, Global Health Development (GHD) was initiated to build coordination mechanisms with partners and collaborators.
+Together, GHD|EMPHNET is dedicated to serving the region by supporting efforts to promote public health policies, strategic planning, sustainable financing, resource mobilization, public health programs, and other related areas.

-GHD/EMPHNET ■ 42 Abdallah Ben Abbas Street, Shmeisani, Amman, Jordan
+GHD|EMPHNET ■ Shmeisani, Abdallah Ben Abbas Street, Building No. 42, Amman, Jordan www.emphnet.net